Staff

 Allie Zeff

-Allie Zeff assumed the role of DJJ’s Executive Director in early 2022 after three years in the role of Organizer for Campaigns and Education.
+Allie Zeff assumed the role of DJJ’s Executive Director in early 2022 after three years in the role of Organizer for Campaigns and Education, in early 2025, she assumed the role of Co-Director alongside her amazing colleague, Lisa Tencer.
 She started her career in Detroit in 2014 as a Music Teacher.
 Her transition into community organizing was catalyzed by the local and regional political climate, especially in the ways it affects Detroit’s education system.
 Allie served as a volunteer leader with Detroit Jews for Justice for 4 years, serving in multiple roles including chair of the Grassroots Fundraising Committee, Steering Committee Member, chair of several cultural events, including Festival of Rights and Purim, and contributing artist for several campaigns.
 Allie established both a political and spiritual home in the Detroit Jews for Justice community.
 The shift from volunteer role to staff was a natural progression and a testament to the organization’s commitment to creating organizers and leaders out of their members.
 As Executive Director, Allie is committed to stewarding DJJ’s growth into a new era of work.
 She is passionate about cementing DJJ as a major player in the Detroit organizing community that is truly progressive, trustworthy, and effective.

 Eleanor Gamalski